 Quickly getting to grips with his 355bhp Ginetta G55 GT4, Gordon-Colebrooke was a consistent presence towards the head of the field, recording a handful of top six race finishes as well as posting an impressive qualifying record that including a front-row start at Oulton Park.

-For 2019, the Lillingstone Dayrell based driver will continue his partnership with Century Motorsport as he enters the prestigious British GT Championship behind the wheel of a BMW M4 GT4, a team and car combination that secured both the Drivers’ and Teams’ title last year.
+For 2019, the Lillingstone Dayrell based driver will continued his partnership with Century Motorsport to enter the prestigious British GT Championship behind the wheel of a BMW M4 GT4, a team and car combination that secured both the Drivers’ and Teams’ title the previous year.

 With standout raw speed and eye-catching race craft, Gordon-Colebrooke made his mark in the ultra-competitive GT4 class and took a best finish of fourth in the Silverstone 500 race.
 He continues with the same package in 2020 with silverware in his sights.